2026/01/07

 Sherry Li was was born in October 1955 in a military community in Chia-Yi.
 Both her parents came from China, her father from the north, and her mother from the south.
 They got married in Taiwan, raised four children, Sherry is the eldest.
 Sherry became interested in communication when she was six years old.
 She was the only child from Mainlanders parents at a Taiwanese elementary school in her neighborhood.
 To survive, she had to acquire Taiwanese fast to mingle with other young kids.
 Guess what?
 Sherry eventually married a man from a native Taiwanese family in Chia-Yi subconsciously and successfully.

 Sherry joined Grand Toastmasters Club when she was 28, just coming back from the US with her master degree in Microbiology and Immunology.
 While working at Ministry of Health during the day, she taught English at a cram school at night.
 When she was invited to Toastmasters by her boss, the President of Grand Toastmasters Club.
 “Imagine when your boss tells you to do something, what do you do?
 You say, ‘Yes, boss.’
 Sherry had been enjoying Toastmastering till she got married at 31.
-Sherry rejoined Grand when she became the Secretary General of Taiwan Pharmaceutical Association at 36, because she was desperate to hone the leadership skills.
+Sherry rejoined Grand when she became the Secretary General of Taiwan Pharmaceutical Industry Association at 36, because she was desperate to hone the leadership skills.
 When She was the Vice President Education and the President, Grand was prosperous because the meetings were held at the big conference room of her office free of charge.

 ~~